graves/awful_aj/README.md

 ---

 ## 🧠 How it Works

 - **Brain**: Keeps memories in a deque, trims when it gets too wordy.
-- **VectorStore**: Embeds your inputs using all-mini-lm-l12-v2, saves to HNSW index.
+- **VectorStore**: Embeds your inputs using `all-MiniLM-L6-v2` via Candle (pure Rust ML), saves to HNSW index.
+- **Candle**: Pure Rust ML framework from HuggingFace.
+Automatically downloads and caches models from HuggingFace Hub.
 - **Config**: YAML-based, sane defaults, easy to tweak.
 - **Templates**: Prompt engineering without copy-pasting into your terminal like a caveman.
-- **Ensure All Mini**: If the BERT model’s not there, AJ fetches it automagically.
+- **No Python**: Everything runs in pure Rust with no external ML runtime dependencies.

 ---